top of page

 Our goals for Phase 2 are all about readiness: Building the infrastructure, validating our product and shaping the business identity that we need to launch successfully.

 One of our main priorities is to finalize our supply and distribution chain, making the necessary partnerships to ensure that every step of the process can run smoothly when we launch.
-At the same time, we’re working on completing the quality control processes for our products, to make sure we can offer our customers a consistently high quality product.
-We’re also developing our website, which will include all the key features and information customers need to purchase our products, while clearly reflecting our brand and vision.

 How do you plan to further develop your technological innovation?